yeshcodez/steptech_assignment/README.md

 In this i have coded the simple form to store the record in the database. i have attach the submit button and it will send the data to the database
 #### app1.py
+app1.py is the flask frameworks used in the python and display the string enter by the user
+##### app.py
+app.py is the flask frameworks used in the python